a-real-ai/pywinassistant/README.md

 # Demos
 ## Screenshots:
+Has built in accessibility functions.
 ![image](https://github.com/a-real-ai/pywinassistant/assets/18397328/93c0f123-2d57-419f-a586-32d9fe51e0b2) ![image](https://github.com/a-real-ai/pywinassistant/assets/18397328/42d2e3d5-9be7-4d4a-825d-e80891aeb0eb)

 ## Videos:
 ### Use your computer by natural language:
+Does not use any vision.
+Only API calls.

 https://github.com/a-real-ai/pywinassistant/assets/18397328/25b39d8c-62d6-442e-9d5e-bc8a35aa971a

 ### Use your computer as an assistant:
+Uses vision.
+Gets to know what the user is doing and want is the user wanting to achieve and the assistant tries to perform it.

 https://github.com/a-real-ai/pywinassistant/assets/18397328/d04f0609-68fb-4fb4-9ac3-279047c7a4f7

 ### The assistant can do anything for you.
-Can get to know the context of what the user is doing:

 https://github.com/a-real-ai/pywinassistant/assets/18397328/6d3bb6e6-ccf8-4380-bc89-df512ae207f2